Article

 [math]P_{\text{Hoyle}} = \frac{1}{10^{40{,}000}}[/math]

-The number forty thousand is not, here, an exaggeration for rhetorical effect.
-It is the actual exponent.
-One followed by forty thousand zeros.
-The threshold below which mathematicians traditionally consider an event to be impossible within the bounds of the observable universe is ten to the negative fiftieth.
-Hoyle’s calculation puts the spontaneous origin of even the simplest cell forty thousand orders of magnitude below that threshold.
+The number 40,000 is not, here, an exaggeration for rhetorical effect.
+It is the actual exponent of the formula.
+That figure means one followed by 40,000 zeros in standard notation.
+The threshold below which mathematicians traditionally consider an event to be impossible within the bounds of the observable universe is 10 to the negative 50th.
+Hoyle’s calculation puts the spontaneous origin of even the simplest cell 40,000 orders of magnitude below that threshold.

 Hoyle, the atheist, drew the conclusion that a rational man would draw from such a number.
 He wrote that anyone who follows the calculation directly, without being deflected by fear of the wrath of scientific opinion, must conclude that the order observed in biological materials is the outcome of intelligent design.
 That word, design, is a charged word in this debate, and Hoyle’s use of it has been seized upon by religious creationists ever since.
 But Hoyle was not advocating for any God.
 He was advocating for the conclusion that the math forces.
 The conclusion was that something that processes information, something that selects from a vast space of possibilities, was required to produce what we observe.